 The "Holy Twelve Brothers" refer to the fourth-century apostles who refused to offer sacrifice to pagan gods.
 Africans by birth, these saints were martyred in various places in the third century under the Emperors Diocletian and Maximian.
 Four were beheaded in Potenza, Italy on August 27.
 Three were beheaded at Vanossa on August 28.
 The others were beheaded at Sentiana on September 1.
 They were brought together and enshrined at Benevento in 760.

 Today in Ordinary Time there is celebrated The Mass "For the Sanctification of Human Labor."
-A story about this celebration can be found by Clicking Here.
+A story about this celebration can be found by Clicking Here for Part One and here for Part Two Click Here.
 (Celebrated on the First Monday of the Month of September - Labor Day.
 This is a movable feast from year to year).